-Policy LU-3.2: Building Heights and Setback Ratios
+POLICY LU-3.2: BUILDING HEIGHTS AND SETBACK RATIOS

-Maximum heights and setback ratios are specified in Figure LU-1.
+Maximum heights and setback ratios are specified in the Community Form Diagram (Figure LU-2).
 As indicated in the figure, taller heights are focused on major corridors, gateways and nodes.
 Setback ratios are established to ensure that the desired relationship of buildings to the street is achieved.
-Where additional heights above the base height are allowed, the Community Benefits Program provides direction on requirements and the process of how additional height may be allocated.